 This diagram can then be exported as a text file, this text file could potentially be read by a game to adjust game mechanics and variables.
 The text file created from this diagram is available in Attachment IV.

-TODO

 5. Conclusion

-This chapter will document the findings and conclude the paper using the information presented so far.
+This chapter documents the findings and concludes the paper using the information presented so far.

 5.1 Existing Technology